Love Conquers All

 “Your father might know him, I suppose,” said Auron.

-Izeel shook his head.
+Izeel shook her head.
 “Never mentioned him.
 I’ve never heard of someone called Braska practising in any of the temples.”

 They reached the house, and after a brief, whispered debate about who would knock, Auron conceded defeat and reached out to rap twice against the door.